BGP NEIGHBOR STATES

 Unlike other routing protocols, however, BGP does not use broadcast or multicast to “discover” other BGP neighbours.

-When BGP is configured with a neighbor IP address, it goes through a series of stages before it reaches the desired Established state.
-Per RFC 1771, BGP goes through the following stages of neighbor relationship –
+When BGP is configured with a neighbour IP address, it goes through a series of stages before it reaches the desired Established state.
+Per RFC 1771, BGP goes through the following stages of a neighbor relationship –

 BGP refuses all incoming connections.
 No BGP resources are allocated in idle state, and no incoming BGP connections are allowed.